Tamil Muslim: Literature

 Culture and literature are heavily influenced by the Qadiri flavour of Sufism.
 Their domain range from mystical to medical, from fictional to political, from philosophical to legal and spiritual.

 The earliest literary works in the community could be traced to Palsanthmalai, a work of eight stanzas written in the 13th century.
 In 1572, Seyku Issaku, better known as Vanna Parimala Pulavar, published Aayira Masala Venru Vazhankum Adisaya Puranam detailing the Islamic principles and beliefs in a FAQ format.
 In 1592, Aali Pulavar wrote the Mikurasu Malai.
-The epic Seerapuranam by Umaru Pulavar is dated to the 17th century and still considered as the crowning achievement in canonical literature.
+The epic Seera Puranam by Umaru Pulavar is dated to the 17th century and still considered as the crowning achievement in canonical literature.
 Other significant works of 17th century include Thiruneri Neetham by Sufi master Pir Mohammad, Kanakabhisheka Malai by Seyku Nainar (alias Kanakavirayar), Tirumana Katchi by Sekathi Nainar and the Iraqi war ballad Sackoon Pataippor.